RetroReversing/retroReversing/pages/ps2/Ps2UnstrippedBinaries.md

 He then goes on to mention an interesting tidbit about Arcade code still having debug symbols in it, even when they strip the Ps2 version of the same game (e.g Konami).

 Also the IRX I/O processor modules rarely if ever have any debug symbols due to most games not developing their own IOP modules and the limit of the 2MB memory for the modules [^1].

+## Interesting Notes

+### Piposaru 2001 (Japan)
+Piposaru 2001 contains two IOPRP*.IMG files (IOPRP205.IMG and IOPRP214.IMG) so presumably both 2.0.5 and 2.1.4 versions of the PS2SDK were used during development.
+In the MCMAN.IRX the string `PsIImcman   2020` exists which suggests it was built using PS2SDK version 2.0.2.
+In the main binary elf file it also mentions `PsIIlibkernl2050` again suggesting 2.0.5.
+I have marked the game as using 2.1.4 since that is the most recent version used.

 # References
 [^1]: AssemblerGames Forum Topic - https://assemblergames.com/threads/retail-ps2-games-with-debugging-symbols.51510/